 VR-units 140x140 for Solair

 Udo Hack mount SolAir receiver parts

-The European partners cover all the sectors involved in the R&D of the advanced air Volumetric-Receiver project and composed by:
+The European Community (EU) partners covered all the sector's involved in / needed for the R&D project for the advanced air Volumetric-Receiver composed by:

 - Abengoa / INABENSA, the Spanish industrial partner – hidrogeno.abengoa.com